codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 Accessing Session Metadata
 ==========================

-In previous CodeIgniter versions, the session data array included 4 items by default: 'session_id', 'ip_address', 'user_agent', 'last_activity'.
+In CodeIgniter 2, the session data array included 4 items by default: 'session_id', 'ip_address', 'user_agent', 'last_activity'.

 This was due to the specifics of how sessions worked, but is now no longer